 Before we describe the details of our method, we briefly discuss another possibility to estimate the primary quantization matrix from the statistics of DCT coefficients D{ij} even though we do not pursue this method in this paper.
-We could model the distribution of DCT coefficients for a fixed spatial frequency in the single-compressed image using a parametric model (e.g., Laplacian) and estimate the primary quantization step, together with the nuisance model parameters, using the Maximum Likelihood (ML) principle and avoid using classification altogether.
-While this choice does sound tempting, the distribution of DCT coefficients may be significantly affected by embedding and thus the ML estimator may produce inaccurate results because of a model mismatch.
-Indeed, the F5 algorithm modifies the distribution of DCT coefficients in a substantial manner.
-Even OutGuess modifies the distribution of coefficients for individual frequencies (it only preserves the global histogram).
+We could model the distribution of DCT coefficients for a fixed spatial frequency in the singlecompressed image using a parametric model (e.g., generalized Gaussian) and estimate the primary quantization step, together with the nuisance model parameters, using the Maximum Likelihood (ML) principle and avoid using classification altogether.
+While this choice does sound tempting, the distribution of DCT coefficients may be affected by embedding and thus the ML estimator may produce inaccurate results because of a model mismatch.
+Indeed, the F5 algorithm makes the distribution of DCT coefficients more spiky by increasing the number of zeros due to shrinkage.
+Even OutGuess modifies the distribution of coefficients for individual DCT modes (it only preserves the global histogram).